top of page

 Fair Play Policy:

-• Win on your own!
-Chess is played between only 2 people.
+• No interferening in games, under any circumstance.
 Players should not receive any help – especially having moves suggested by parents, siblings, coaches, books, websites or computer programs.

 • Be gracious in your defeat!
 If you know you are about to lose the game, please do not stop making moves and let your time run out.
 Keep playing because you never know what might happen - stalemate is possible or resign the game.
 It is considered bad etiquette to waste the other person’s time by making them sit there and do nothing.